Christopher Lee Kutz

 Christopher Lee Kutz is an author and academic.
 He is a C. William Maxeiner Distinguished Professor of Law at the University of California, Berkeley.

 Kutz's work centers on criminal law, political, moral, and legal philosophy, the foundations of international and constitutional law, and tort law.
 He is the author of Publics in Action: The Self-Making of Civic Life, On War and Democracy, and Complicity: Ethics and Law for a Collective Age.

 Education

 Kutz completed a B.A. in Philosophy from Yale University in 1989.
-He subsequently earned a Ph.D. in Philosophy from the University of California, Berkeley in 1996 and a J.D. degree from Yale Law School in 1997.
+He subsequently earned a PhD in Philosophy from the University of California, Berkeley in 1996 and a J.D. degree from Yale Law School in 1997.

 Career

 Following his J.D., Kutz was a law clerk to Stephen F. Williams at the U.S. Court of Appeals for the District of Columbia Circuit from 1997 to 1998.
 He then became an assistant professor of law at the University of California, Berkeley from 1998 to 2004.
 He has held the position of full professor of law there since 2004.
 In 2014, he was awarded the title of C. William Maxeiner Distinguished Professor of Law at the University of California, Berkeley.
 He also worked as the director of the Kadish Center for Morality, Law, and Public Affairs at the University of California, Berkeley, and is the faculty advisor and director of Berkeley's Philosophy, Politics, and Law Minor program there.